The Hunger Challenge: Blogging for (More) Food

 Among the vast majority of hungry people who live in San Francisco, hunger is a hidden problem.
 It strikes individuals and families with children, as well as the elderly poor.
 Many of the people who need food assistance have full- or part-time jobs.
 But in a city where housing costs are among the highest in the nation, a full-time job does not guarantee that a family will be able to make ends meet.
 Low-income people are constantly making difficult choices among food, health care and rent; food is often the first thing to go.

 150,000 San Franciscans are at risk of going hungry.
-That's 1 in 4 children and 1 in 5 adults.
-But we've grown immune to these numbers, so something like The Hunger Challenge really brings the situation up front and real.
+That’s 1 in 4 children and 1 in 5 adults.
+But we’ve grown immune to these numbers, so something like

 The following bloggers are posting daily about their experiences: Cooking with Amy, The Inadvertent Gardener, Blog Appetit, VVanessa Barrington, and Been There Ate That.
 If you want to take a short walk in the shoes of a hungry SF citizen, go to Hunger 101.
 But most of all, please support your local food banks and other organizations that fight against hunger.